Common envelope jets supernova r-process yields can reproduce $\rm [Eu/Fe]$ abundance evolution in the Galaxy: The numerical scheme

 \section{The numerical scheme}

 The Galactic chemical evolution code we use in this paper is the same as in \cite{Kobayashietal2020} but includes CEJSNe as the r-process site instead of magnetorotational supernovae and neutron star mergers.
 The slow neutron capture process and electron capture supernovae are included, but these do not contribute to the production of europium (see Fig. 32 of \citealt{Kobayashietal2020}).
-The code provides the production of elements following gas inflow and star formation in the solar neighborhood.
+The code provides the production of elements following gas inflow and star formation in the solar neighborhood, assuming there is no outflow of gas out from the Galaxy.
 The timescales of the inflow and star formation are determined from independent observational constraints, e.g., the metallicity distribution function (see Fig. 2 of \citealt{Kobayashietal2020}), and the results do not depend so much on these parameters (see Fig. A1 of \citealt{Kobayashietal2020}).
 The resultant star formation history shows a peak at a few Gyrs ago.
 The natal kick of the NS is not included.
+The ISM is assumed to instantaneously mix, corresponding to an efficient turbulent mixing.

 As in \cite{Kobayashietal2020}, Kroupa IMF is adopted for $0.01M_\odot$ to $50M_\odot$, and a significant amount of Fe is produced by CCSNe (hypernovae) in addition to Type Ia supernovae (SNe Ia).
+CCSNe dominate at early times, and the contribution of both CCSNe and SNe Ia to iron production becomes equal about 5 Gyrs after the formation of the MW.
+Afterwards, most of the iron is produced by SNe Ia.
 The nucleosynthesis yields and progenitor model of SNe Ia are taken from \citet{kob20ia}, which is based on Chandrasekhar explosions of C+O white dwarfs in the single degenerate scenario.
-As a result the observed $\rm [O/Fe]-[Fe/H]$ relation is very well reproduced including a sharp decreasing trend from [Fe/H].
+The SNe Ia rate is calculated depending on metallicity.
+As a result the observed $\rm [O/Fe]-[Fe/H]$ relation is very well reproduced including a sharp decreasing trend from $\rm [Fe/H] \gtrsim -1$.
 We note though that other SN Ia scenarios exist (e.g., table 1 in \citealt{Soker2019}).

 The time-metallicity evolution of r-process elements depends strongly on the typical delay time from star formation to r-process nucleosynthesis by the events.
 For CEJSNe, this delay is mostly due to the time it takes to form the RSG-NS binary system, as the timescale of the CEE is much shorter.
 This delay time resembles the typical time to form a binary NS system since they both depend mainly on the stellar evolution time of massive stars (few to tens of $\Myr$; e.g., \citealt{Crowtheretal2012}).
 However, since the merger of the NSs is driven by radiation of gravitational waves, the additional delay until the merger is usually much longer (tens of $\Myr$ to millions of $\Gyr$; e.g., \citealt{BeniaminiPiran2019}).
 According to \cite{GrichenerSoker2019b} the typical delay time from star formation to r-process enrichment by CEJSNe is $t_{\rm d} \simeq 10-30\Myr$.